-- GLUON_BRANCH Sets the default branch of the autoupdater.
-If unset, the autoupdater is disabled by default.
-For the make manifest command, GLUON_BRANCH defines the branch to generate a manifest for. - GLUON_DEPRECATED Controls whether images for deprecated devices should be built.
+- GLUON_AUTOUPDATER_BRANCH Overrides the default branch of the autoupdater set in site.conf.
+For the make manifest command, GLUON_AUTOUPDATER_BRANCH defines the branch to generate a manifest for. - GLUON_AUTOUPDATER_ENABLED Set to 1 to enable the autoupdater by default for newly installed nodes. - GLUON_DEPRECATED Controls whether images for deprecated devices should be built.
 The following values are supported: - 0: Do not build any images for deprecated devices. - upgrade: Only build sysupgrade images for deprecated devices. - full: Build both sysupgrade and factory images for deprecated devices.